thesofproject/sof-docs/getting_started/setup/setup_minnowboard_turbot.rst

    .. code-block:: bash

-      make -j8 && make -j8 deb-pkg
+      $ make -j8 && make -j8 deb-pkg

 #.
-Package all the \*.deb files for Minnowboard and install all deb files.
+Package all the \*.deb files for Minnowboard, and install all deb files.

    .. code-block:: bash

-      dpkg -i \*.deb
+      $ dpkg -i \*.deb

 #.
 Reboot your system.